 Education and scholarship funds are typically created by the people who care the most about quality education for children and youth in their community; both during their K-12 years and beyond.
 These funds can be established as endowed or non-endowed project funds and support high quality programs and activities that cannot generally be carried out through traditional classroom settings.

-For more information or to start a fund of your own, contact Kristi Ackley, community philanthropy specialist, (320) 631-2062.
+For more information or to start a fund of your own, contact Kristi Ackley, community philanthropy manager, (320) 631-2062.